EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 - The scale is the same for all the maps, except the the Overall Change in Temperature
 - `Position and Size` controls can be used to finely position and make the maps uniform

+# Let's make the map!
+There is a reference image in the Project folder and also on this website.
+There is also a template that can be used (a4_iccb_v8.qpt).
+If we are running out of time, we will use the print layout already loaded.

+## 1 Create a map

+> - Click on `Project > New Print layout`
+> - Give it a name 'ICCB Koala A4 v1'

 ## 1 Set up the map text type

 > - **Save your project**